 The state charter school must keep, maintain, and monitor for currency a certificate of immunization or evidence of appropriate exemption for each student attending the school.
 The certificate of immunization or evidence of appropriate exemption must be made available during normal business hours for inspection by authorized health authority officials.
-The state charter school must forward the certificate of immunization or evidence of appropriate exemption to any school the child later attends.
+The state charter school must forward the certificate of immunization or evidence of appropriate exemption or evidence of appropriate exemption or evidence.